-Expedite Detective Agency Ltd will comply with all uk legislations in the course of carrying out it's information gathering services, specifically The Regulations for Investigatory Powers Act 1990 for surveillance gathering, as well as Para 2, Article 8 of The Human Rights Act.
-Also all personal data will be held and dealt with in such a manner as to accord entirely with the provisions of the Data Protection Act 1998, and the new GDPR 2018 as listed at the bottom of this page.
+Expedite Detective Agency Ltd (EDA) will comply with all uk legislations in the course of carrying out it’s information gathering services, specifically The Regulations for Investigatory Powers Act 1990 for surveillance, as well as Para 2, Article 8 of The Human Rights Act, all of which EDA relies on for evidence gathering in the interest of Justice etc. Also all personal data will be held and dealt with in such a manner as to accord entirely with the provisions of the Data Protection Act 1998, and the new GDPR 2018 as listed at the bottom of this page.

 Expedite Detective Agency Ltd excludes all liability and refunds in respect of any information, accuracy of information, software, programmes, devices, items or any other material made available.
 The information/part information from Expedite DA Ltd that can lead to full information by the purchaser, is used entirely at the discretion of the purchaser and viewed as completion of task once provided.
 In no event will Expedite DA Ltd be liable to the Client or any third party, for any damages including but not limited to: service interruptions caused by Acts of God, power failures or any other circumstances beyond our reasonable control.
 Any financial loss or other incidental, consequential, punitive, or special damages arising out of the operation of or inability to provide the Service/s by Expedite DA Ltd or any of it’s sub-contractors, is at the clients risk and Expedite DA Ltd makes no guarantee that the information contained in reports provided to a client, whether implied or stated, either orally communicated or in writing, are always 100% accurate.
 Expedite DA Ltd will always endeavour to provide accurate details, but accepts no liability for any inaccuracies in its reporting, the use, misuse of or any loss arising from its reports.